Neo-Hao/Open-Data-on-Achievement-Goals/README.md

 ## Manual for the Data

-* CaseNo. --- a student
+* CaseNo. --- Student Number
 * OnlineSearch --- Online searching
 * OnlineTeacher --- Asking teachers online for help
 * OnlinePeer --- Asking peers or unknwon people for help